mawoodwa/CSCE3513_TeamProject/README.md

 * Finishing requirements for Sprint 3
   * Added error checking that ensures each team must have at least 1 player before continuing to Play Game screen
   * Reorganized Play Game screen to accomodate 15 player-per-team team members and their scores
-  * Added timer that starts when switching to Play Game screen.
-Has both a regular "countdown" timer ("Game beginning in...") and "warning" timer ("Game imminent!
+  * Added a 30 second Warning timer that starts when switching to Play Game screen.
+Has a regular portion ("Game beginning in...") and a "Game Imminent" portion starting at 10 seconds remaining ("Game imminent!
 Starting in...").
 Shows "Begin!" for 1 second when timer has finished.
+  * Added functionality to the Play Game/"Countdown" timer.
+Begins at 6 minutes (6:00) after Warning timer has completely finished.
   * Added ability to switch back to Edit Game screen from Play Game screen via F5.
-This works while timer is active, pausing the timer and showing the paused time at the top of the menu.
+This works while either timer is active, pausing the timer and showing the paused time at the top of the menu.

 **MAJOR BUGS ARE TO BE EXPECTED**